BabuinoControllers/IOTBox_StarterKit/md/DOORS.md

 ## Delete User
 Super Administrator and Administrators can delete users.

 Super Administrator delete an administrator and an user object on the device.
 When an user instance is deleted from the device also relevant Remote Authenticator and Local Authenticator are removed.
-After deletion of User all memory on the device used to allocate user details is deleted and recovered by the system that can reuse for new user or other objects.
 ```
 	admin.delete(superA);
 	user.delete(superA);